 Your provider will also look at:

-Because Gaucher disease has so many different symptoms, it can be hard to get an accurate diagnosis.
+Because Gaucher disease has so many different symptoms, it can take time to get an accurate diagnosis.

 There is no cure for Gaucher disease.
 But treatment can help you control your symptoms.